 It’s even more helpful if you take a closer look before and after the meet, analyzing the other team’s approach to training, gear, coaching methods, and any other aspect that impacts their athletic prowess.
 By identifying the X factors at play before, during, and after the race, you can benchmark your own strategy against your competitor’s, both when they’re on the top of their game and when they’re struggling.

 The first key to successful benchmarking is to define who you want to watch and why.
 Encourage your colleagues to join you for a brainstorming session.
 When compiling the options, I suggest making the following lists:

 - True Competitors.
 Companies you’re currently competing with for your customer’s business.
-You know these guys.
+You know these people.
 When your customer is looking for a specific product or service, they can choose you, or them.